 About VEERAH

-VEERAH doesn’t want you to sacrifice style to be sustainable.
+VEERAH doesn’t want you to sacrifice style to be sustainable–and with their designer eco conscious heels, you can get both.

-They also have a bridal collection to go along with your eco friendly wedding ring.
+They also have a bridal collection to go along with your eco-friendly wedding ring.

-VEERAH’s Ethical and Sustainability Practices
+VEERAH’s Ethical & Sustainability Practices

 Materials: